-Neuromyelitis optica is typically found in patients somewhat older than those with MS, with an average of presentation of 41 years, and there is an even stronger female predilection (F:M 6.5:1) 6,8.
+Neuromyelitis optica is typically found in patients somewhat older than those with multiple sclerosis (MS), with an average of presentation of 41 years, and there is an even stronger female predilection (F:M 6.5:1) 6,8.
 It is found more frequently in patients of Asian, Indian, and African descent 8.

 NMO is characterized by bilateral optic neuritis and myelitis resulting in blindness and paraplegia.
 Although the two usually present concurrently, it is not uncommon for one to precede the other by up to several weeks 3.
 Additionally, it is now recognized that some patients present with unilateral optic nerve involvement.

-Although NMO was initially thought of as a monophasic illness, it is now evident that, as with multiple sclerosis, it is usually a relapsing-remitting disease with symptomatic events separated by many years 5.
+Although NMO was initially thought of as a monophasic illness, it is now evident that, as with MS, it is usually a relapsing-remitting disease with symptomatic events separated by many years 5.

-In approximately 70% (sensitivity of 70-90%; specificity of 90%) of patients with established neuromyelitis optica, a specific immunoglobulin can be isolated (NMO-Immunoglobulin G) which targets a transmembrane water channel (aquaporin 4) present on astrocyte foot processes abutting the limiting membrane 5,8.
-This accounts for some of the predilection for certain parts of the brain (e.g. periaqueductal grey matter) which are particularly rich in aquaporin 4 8.
+In approximately 70% (sensitivity of 70-90%; specificity of 90%) of patients with established NMO, a specific immunoglobulin can be isolated (AQP4-IgG which targets a transmembrane water channel (aquaporin 4) present on astrocyte foot processes abutting the limiting membrane 5,8.
+This accounts for some of the predilection for the circumventricular organs (e.g. periaqueductal grey matter) which are particularly rich in aquaporin 4 8.

 Early in the disease, demyelinating regions will demonstrate similar findings to MS, such as macrophage/microglia activation and axonal damage.
 Additionally, however, and relatively specific for NMO, these regions will also demonstrate extensive eosinophilic infiltration, perivascular deposition of immunoglobulins (especially IgM) and local activation of the complement cascade 3.
 Another differentiating feature is that axonal damage precedes demyelination in NMO 5.

 Generally, the condition is sporadic, although some overlap in immunogenic features between certain viruses and aquaporin-4 water channel have been identified 8.

-MRI is the modality of choice.
-In addition to the orbits, the brain and the spinal cord should be imaged.
+MRI is the modality of choice for NMOSD and the orbits, brain and spinal cord should be imaged in suspected cases.